AlexKucera/obsidian-typst-pdf-export/README.md

 - **📐 Professional Layout**: Paper sizes, margins, typography controls, and more
 - **📧 Email Block Support**: Supports the YAML Email Block format introduced by the [Email Block plugin](https://github.com/joleaf/obsidian-email-block-plugin)

+## Why This Plugin?

+This plugin was born from frustration with Obsidian's native PDF export, which simply renders notes using the current Obsidian theme.
+While functional, this approach lacks the professional typesetting quality needed for serious documents.

+The immediate catalyst came from a practical need: my wife required single-page PDFs – documents where the page grows to accommodate all content without pagination breaks.
+This format is ideal for digital preservation and viewing, keeping everything in one continuous, scrollable document.
+The native export couldn't provide this.
+By leveraging Typst's powerful typesetting engine, this plugin delivers:

+- **Professional Quality**: Properly typeset documents that look publication-ready, not just screenshots of notes
+- **Flexible Page Sizing**: Create single-page PDFs that expand to fit all content – perfect for digital preservation and continuous reading
+- **True Separation of Concerns**: Content and styling are properly separated, following best practices in document preparation
+- **Consistent Output**: Documents that look good by default, without requiring theme tweaking

+This transforms Obsidian from a note-taking tool into a complete document preparation system, bridging the gap between quick notes and professional output.

 ## Why Typst?

 Typst offers several advantages over standard PDF export: